Boris Šprem: Death and funeral

 Šprem was first diagnosed with cancer in 2010.
 In June 2012, Šprem underwent surgery at the Zagreb Clinical Centre due to the recurrence of multiple myeloma lesions.
 He went to Houston for further treatment on 23 August 2012.

 He died on 30 September 2012 at MD Anderson Cancer Center in Houston, Texas, U.S., where he had been undergoing treatment for multiple myeloma.
 He is the first Speaker of the Croatian Parliament to die in office.
 He was succeeded in an acting capacity by his deputy Josip Leko, who had been acting Speaker since Šprem left for the U.S. in 2012.
 Leko was later also elected as the 9th Speaker of Parliament, on 10 October 2012.

 Šprem's remains arrived in Zagreb on a regular flight from Frankfurt, Germany, on 3 October.
 On 4 October, the mourning began with a ceremonial session of the Parliament, with Šprem's family, as well as former Prime Ministers, Ministers, Parliament members and key religious figures attending.
 Prime Minister Zoran Milanović and Šprem's mother, son and wife then went to Mirogoj Cemetery, as part of a procession, where the last respects were paid.
 A gun salute was then given by members of the Croatian Armed Forces.

-Although he was an atheist during the most of his life, during his sickness he turned into religious Catholic.
+Although he was an atheist during the most of his life, during his sickness he turned into religious Christian.
 He requested last rite and to be buried with Catholic rite.
 Boris Šprem was posthumously honoured with the Grand Order of Queen Jelena with Sash and Morning Star medal (Velered kraljice Jelene s lentom i danicom) by the President of Croatia Ivo Josipović.